 Regardless of how much more creosote softwood does or does not produce, you should be keeping your chimney clean anyway.
 So relax, and burn it if you have it.
 In fact a small softwood fire can be ideal as a quick way to take the edge off of a cold house without overheating your home and leaving a big charcoal bed.
 It is also the best kindling you will find.

-It might be worth getting a moisture meter to check your firewood, especially if you don't know the source, and check it before the wood gets dumped from the truck.
-It will cost you $75 to $100 to buy a moisture meter, but avoiding even one miserable cold winter with wet wood makes it a worthwhile investment.
+It might be worth getting a moisture meter to check the quality of your firewood, especially if you don't know the source, and check it before the wood gets dumped from the truck.
+It will cost you $75 to $100 to buy a good moisture meter, but avoiding even one miserable cold winter with wet wood smouldering in the hearth and refusing to get to a decent level of heat makes it a worthwhile investment.
 Operation is simply a case of jamming the prongs into the wood and reading the numbers.

-When you are shopping for wood, ask when it was cut, what the wood varieties are, be selective, if the supplier doesn't know or doesn't want to say, keep looking would be our advice.
-Prepared and cut correctly and in the right season, wood should be dry enough for burning by the fall, which means an ideal maximum moisture content between 15% and 20%.
-If wood is kept too long it starts to be attacked by insects and fungi, which isn't exactly a good plan to stack near or bring into your timber framed home.
+When you are shopping for the best firewood that's going to give the most heat, ask when it was cut, what the wood varieties are, be selective, if the supplier doesn't know or doesn't want to say, keep looking would be our advice.
+Prepared and cut correctly and in the right season, the best firewood should be dry enough for burning by the fall, which means an ideal maximum moisture content between 15% and 20%.
+If firewood is kept too long in the stack it starts to be attacked by insects and fungi, which isn't exactly a good plan to stack near or bring into your timber framed home either.